What’s are the differences between AP and honors classes?

 The Differences between AP and Honors classes

-The main difference between the two has to do with college credit.
-Basically, if you enroll your teen in an AP course, they have the chance to receive college credit.
+The main difference between AP and honors has to do with college credit.
+Basically, if you enroll your teen in an AP course, they have the chance to receive credits that they can use to attend their dream college.
 However, if your teen enrolls in an honors course they will have no such chance.

 Sounds like a sweet deal, right?

-Take a high school course, AND receive college credit? — Why doesn’t everyone do that?
+Take a high school course, AND receive college credit? — Why doesn’t everyone do this high school freshman advice?

 Well, it’s not that simple.